French Classic Style Interior - Design Ideas for Timeless Spaces

 -

-Showcase favorite white ceramics, blue-and-white porcelain, or delicately painted plates on open shelving or a glass-front cabinet.
-Edit what you display so shelves never feel crowded.
-Arrange pieces with height variation and space between for a relaxed, museum-like effect.
+Display your favorite white ceramics, blue-and-white porcelain, or delicately painted plates on open shelving or in a glass-front cabinet.
+Edit what you display to ensure that your shelves never feel crowded.
+Arrange the pieces with some height variation and spacing in between for a more relaxed, museum-like effect.

 -